Why is it Important?

 Who Rates Reports?

-The State of California employs trained specialists who are charged with the rating of medical reports.
-They work for the Disability Evaluation Unit (DEU) and are labeled as Disability Evaluators.
+The State of California employs trained specialists for rating medical reports.
+They work for the Disability Evaluation Unit (DEU) and are labeled Disability Evaluators.
 Parties to a Workers’ Compensation claim can request a consultative rating from the Disability Evaluation Unit.

-Also, in workers’ compensation law, there are many skilled attorneys and rating specialists who are able to rate reports.
+Also, many skilled attorneys and rating specialists can rate reports in workers’ compensation law.
 A skilled Applicant’s Attorney should be able to rate reports.
-The ability to rate reports is important in both determining and increasing permanent disability.
+The ability to rate reports is important in determining and increasing permanent disability.

 With more than 23 years of expertise in defending workers’ rights, the Law Offices of Edward J. Singer, A Professional Law Corporation, is here to assist.
 If you have any questions concerning your rights, please do not hesitate to contact our offices.
-Please contact us today concerning any workers’ compensation questions or issues.
+Don’t hesitate to contact us today concerning any workers’ compensation questions or issues.